Tanmay-V22315/Competitive-Coding-Questions-and-My-Solutions/README.md

 - Note: I'm adding C++ code since I need to learn that as well (For a (hopefully) upcoming Fully Neural Hyper Optimized Chess engine for Project NEUROMANCER).
 Wish me luck!
 - Note: Switching to Rust
+- Note: Any subsequent code is written in Manjaro Linux (I use arch btw (well, not really but you get the idea))